You are currently viewing Sanity: Humanism Is a Dualism

 Sanity: Humanism Is a Dualism

-Understanding structural errors in secular dualistic thought
+Structural errors in secular dualistic thought

-The book’s scope is ambitious, touching on historical parallels, existential insights, and critiques of ideological extremes.
+The text’s scope is ambitious, touching on historical parallels, existential insights, and critiques of ideological extremes.
 Eschauzier draws connections between past events and current societal trends, questioning the efficacy of Western interventions in global conflicts and encouraging readers to consider the long-term consequences of our collective actions.

 The title of the book is a nod to Jean-Paul Sartre’s Existentialism Is a Humanism (1946).
-Written in the aftermath of World War II, Sartre’s exploration of existentialism was profoundly shaped by the war’s horrors and reflects a thought pattern that continues to influence Western thought today.
+Written in the aftermath of World War II, Sartre’s exploration of existentialism was profoundly shaped by the war’s horrors and reflects a perspective that continues to influence Western thought today.
 In Sanity, Eschauzier critiques this dualistic framework, arguing that it misinterprets humanistic values—rooted in two millennia of Christianity—as objective moral standards.
 This flawed perspective, he contends, contributes to the irrationality plaguing contemporary society.

 Existentialist philosopher Sartre contemplating nonduality